This article helps you:

 Amplitude's Event Segmentation chart helps you understand what specific groups of users are doing in your product.
 For example, in an event segmentation analysis, you can:

-If you haven't done so already, you'll want to familiarize yourself with the basics of building charts in Amplitude, as well as how to create an Event Segmentation chart.
-You can also see FAQs about the Event Segmentation chart here
+Familiarize yourself with the basics of building charts in Amplitude, as well as how to create an Event Segmentation chart.

-Event Segmentation is Amplitude's most commonly-used chart.
-It's simple enough to create a useful analysis quickly, even as a brand-new Amplitude user.
-The rest of this article will explore these features and explain how you can best put it to use to generate insights on user behavior.
+Event Segmentation is Amplitude's most commonly used chart.
+This article explores these features and explain how you can best put it to use to generate insights on user behavior.

-Below the chart, you'll see a the breakdown table.
-By default, Amplitude will include all top values or events in this table, which will update automatically when Amplitude receives new top values or events.
+Below the chart, there's a breakdown table.
+By default, Amplitude includes all top values or events in this table, which update automatically when Amplitude receives new top values or events.
 You can turn this off by first deselecting the segments and then explicitly selecting the values and events you want to keep.

-Whichever metric you choose, you’ll have several options when it comes to how you want your results displayed on the chart.
+Whichever metric you choose, you have several options for displaying results on the chart.

 If your analysis uses multiple group-by conditions, the resulting visualization might turn out confusing and hard to interpret.